BoruiHe/RoboNet-Tool/README.md

 # Explanation: classification.py simply identity which robot an image depicts. prediction.py is aiming to create an image which is very similar to the real image based on states vector.
 # 5.classification.py works well.
 But prediction.py doesn't work at all.(Feb/26/2021)

-# Tools are far from efficient.
-I will update this repository once I make progress.
+# I will update this repository once I make progress.
 # Hope this could help you.